mziomek11/issues-tracker/README.md

 ## Frontend

-You can find frontend related information @TODO Frontend link
+You can find frontend related information [here](https://github.com/hommat/issues-tracker/tree/master/frontend)

 ## Why such an application?